developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 -----

+The Button.xml File

-Button XML file enables the user to have runtime configuration settings for custom onscreen buttons.
-Enterprise Browser currently supports 10 ButtonBars (named ButtonBar1 through ButtonBar10) and its definition are maintained in the button.xml file.
+The `button.xml` file stores all the runtime configuration settings for custom on-screen buttons of an app.
+Enterprise Browser currently supports 10 ButtonBars (ButtonBar1 through ButtonBar10) and all definitions are maintained in the `button.xml` file.

 The positional attributes, action, color, transparency and all other view related parameters can be fully customized by specifying those values as key value pair in this xml file.

 The positional and size related attributes (left, top, height and width) should be defined as per target device screen resolution and current screen orientation.
 One may have to create different button.xml for different screen resolution device.